publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s405.md

 [Pub.
 L. 93–445, title III, § 302(b)][/us/pl/93/445/s302/b], Jan.
 2, 1976, [89 Stat.
 1136][/us/stat/89/1136], provided that:

-> “The amendment made by this section \[amending this section\] shall apply only with respect to benefits payable to individuals who first become entitled to benefits under title II of the Social Security Act \[this subchapter\] after 1974.”
+> “The amendment made by this section \[amending this section\] shall apply only with respect to benefits payable to individuals who first become entitled to benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] after 1974.”

     Amendment by [section 303 of Pub.
 L. 93–445][/us/pl/93/445/s303] effective Jan.
 1, 1975, see [section 603 of Pub.
 L. 93–445][/us/pl/93/445/s603], set out as a note under [section 402 of this title][/us/usc/t42/s402].